Upcoming Outdoor Walk With A Doc Events

-We have targeted September 2021 for the return of Walk with a Doc.
+Pima County Medical Society’s Walk with a Doc is coming back in September 2021.
 We will keep the groups small to allow for distancing and require masks.

 You can join Virtual Walk with a Doc by clicking here.
 (PCMS residents did a virtual WWAD.
 Video is below.)

-With many in-person Walk with a Doc events around the world being postponed because of the novel COVID-19 virus, WWAD team has decided to start hosting virtual WWAD events so everyone can remain active and socially connected, even during a period of physical distancing.
-The format will be the same as a typical WWAD event.
+While many in-person Walk with a Doc events around the world were postponed because of the novel COVID-19 virus, the WWAD team started hosting virtual WWAD events so everyone could remain active and socially connected, even during a period of physical distancing.
+The format was the same as a typical WWAD event.